alphagov/emergency-alerts-localenv/README.md

 This is a opinionated and unperfect Docker Compose-based instance of the Emergency Alerts system in a turnkey fashion.
 It will use the exact same Dockerfiles as used to build the main system as well as approximations of AWS components running locally.
 You may of course run components manually, or only use a subset of these components.
+Containers will bind-mount the actual relevant repos in, so applications changes can take effect after a simple container restart instead of rebuilding them.

 Notably it does *not* include the Cell Broadcast Controller Proxy functionality (a Lambda).
 'Sending' a broadcast will have those tasks ultimately fail.